-An initial draft of these provisions was provided to the Ministry of Justice.
+An initial draft of these provisions included in the Bill at its introduction was provided to the Ministry of Justice.
 In the initial draft of the Bill, the new offences were proposed to be absolute liability offences.
 The Ministry of Justice raised concerns that making these offences absolute liability offences would not be appropriate, as there may be instances in which a defence of absence of fault should be available.
 To address these issues, the drafting of the provisions was revised so that these offences would be knowledge offences, meaning that an offence would only be committed if the supplier knowingly failed to meet the requirements of proposed new section 24BAB or 24BAC.